M2LabOrg/e-WRF/README.md

 ### FNL Reference
 National Centers for Environmental Prediction/National Weather Service/NOAA/U.S. Department of Commerce, 2000: NCEP FNL Operational Model Global Tropospheric Analyses, continuing from July 1999.
 Research Data Archive at the National Center for Atmospheric Research, Computational and Information Systems Laboratory, Boulder, CO.
 [Available online at https://doi.org/10.5065/D6M043C6.]
 Accessed† 15 Apr 2021.

+### WRF-Python
+One can use plotgrids.ncl to plot the WRF domains.
+However, the new wrf-python package allows you to read WRF files and plot variables from them.
+The folder [WRF_Python](WRF_Python/) contains an example script on how you can do that.
+There, you will also find a wrfout file for you to test, as well as a plot of the domain.

 > Contents developed by:
 >   > **Michel Mesquita**, Ph.D. | M2Lab.org, YCOMM, michel@m2lab.org
 >   >